byyoungjin/7_react_gallery_app-v3/README.md

 ## Notice from HYJ
-1. This project nedd "config.js" file in the "src" folder(/src/config.js is needed)
+1. This project need "config.js" file in the "src" folder(/src/config.js is needed)

-2. The format of config.js file is like: const apiKey = "YOUR API_KEY"
+2. The format of config.js file is like:

+const apiKey = "YOUR API_KEY"

 export default apiKey;

 3. need todo ( 1.
 Header decoration 2.
 404 page )